 Key Stage 4 Curriculum (Years 10 & 11)

 It is possible for all students to follow a combination of courses which, if completed successfully, will lead to the award of the English Baccalaureate, by virtue of their option choices.
-Currently, in order to gain this award students must attain GCSE grade A*- C in Mathematics, English, Double or Triple Science, History or Geography and a Modern Foreign Language.
+Currently, in order to gain this award students must attain GCSE grade 4+ in mathematics, English, combined or triple science, history or geography and a language.